The Ultimate Guide to Garden Security

 Passive Infrared Sensors or PIR sensors are a type of motion sensor that detects infrared light.
 Motion sensors are frequently used to detect body movements in and around properties.
 When the sensor detects movement, it will send out a signal which will set of the alarm.
 It could set off an audio alarm, or just cause a light to switch on.

-A feature that we would recommend you look out for in an outdoor security camera is motion detection, especially if you are installing it for security purposes.
+A feature that we recommend for an outdoor security camera is motion detection as it is useful for security purposes as it allows for any unwanted motion in outdoor areas to be detected.

 A good feature to have is the ability to set how long your light shines for when triggered.
 You can choose between a 1 minute, 5 minute or 10-minute period.